Steve-O

 Stephen Gilchrist Glover (born June 13, 1974), known professionally as Steve-O, is an American stunt performer, comedian, television personality, and podcaster.
-He rose to fame in the early 2000s as a cast member of the MTV reality comedy series Jackass, which showcased dangerous stunts and pranks and led to a successful film franchise.
+He rose to fame in the early 2000s as a cast member of the MTV reality slapstick comedy series Jackass, which showcased dangerous stunts and pranks and led to a successful film franchise (2002-2026).

 Following the success of Jackass, Steve-O appeared in numerous spin-offs, including Wildboyz and Dr. Steve-O, and embarked on comedy tours that mixed stand-up with stunt performances.
-He released a memoir, Professional Idiot (2011), and later built a following through his YouTube channel and podcast Steve-O's Wild Ride!.
+He released a memoir, Professional Idiot (2011), and later built a following through his YouTube channel and podcast Steve-O's Wild Ride! which he began in 2020.
+As of 2026 Steve-O has 7.02 million subscribers on YouTube.

 Steve-O has been open about his struggles with substance abuse, which led to several legal and health issues in the mid-2000s.
 After an intervention by his Jackass co-stars in March 2008, he entered treatment and is now an advocate for recovery and animal rights.

-Born in Wimbledon, London to a Canadian mother and American father, Steve-O holds Canadian, British, and American citizenships.
+Born in Wimbledon, London, to a Canadian mother and American father, Steve-O holds Canadian, British, and American citizenships.

 Early life and education

-Stephen Gilchrist Glover was born on June 13, 1974, in London, to Donna Gay Glover (née Wauthier; 1947–2003), a Canadian, and Richard Edward "Ted" Glover (born 1943), an American business executive.
+Stephen Gilchrist Glover was born on June 13, 1974 in London to Donna Gay Glover (née Wauthier; 1947–2003), a Canadian; and Richard Edward "Ted" Glover (born 1943), an American business executive.
 He is of English ancestry on his father's side.
 He has one older sister, Cindy.

 When he was six months old, the family moved to Brazil, where his father worked as president of Pepsi-Cola's South American division.
 Glover later recalled that his first words were spoken in Portuguese, and that the family's frequent relocations disrupted his early schooling.
 They subsequently lived in Venezuela, where he learned Spanish.

 By age four, the family had returned to the United States, settling in Darien, Connecticut, and later moving to Miami, Florida.
 At age nine, the family relocated to London, then to Toronto when he was twelve, and back to London again the following year.
 He attended the American School in London.

 At sixteen, Glover began using drugs such as LSD and cannabis, and later said that he "narrowly graduated" with his high school diploma in 1992.
 He enrolled at the University of Miami's School of Communication, where he began using the stage name "Steve-O", but left during his sophomore year in November 1993.

 After leaving Miami, Glover lived without permanent housing and often stayed with friends.
 During this period, he filmed his own stunts, including a 1995 jump from a balcony that resulted in multiple injuries, among them broken teeth, a fractured cheekbone, and a concussion.

-In 1997, after further struggles with substance use and minor arrests, he was accepted into the Ringling Bros. and Barnum & Bailey Clown College in Sarasota, Florida, graduating in 1998.
+In 1997, after further struggles with substance use and minor arrests, he was accepted into the Ringling Bros. and Barnum & Bailey Clown College in Sarasota, Florida, graduating in 1997.